pantheon-systems/documentation/source/_docs/pantheon-enterprise-gateway.md

 ### Does the Pantheon Enterprise Gateway work from all site environments?

 Yes, it's configured on a site-by-site basis and works from all environments (Dev, Test, Live, and Multidev).

 ### Does the Pantheon Enterprise Gateway support connections to multiple external resources?
 The PEG connects to the same external resource from all environments.
-If you need to connect to a separate resource or test against a “test” version of the external resource, you would need an additional PEG configured for that.
-It would be available to all environments.
+If you need to connect to a separate resource, or test against a “test” version of the external resource, you will need an additional PEG configured to point to that resource.
+The additional PEG would be available to all environments.

 ### Is Pantheon Enterprise Gateway a replacement for authentication?